avsm/oxcaml-icfp-tutorial/ACTIVITY1.md

 Keep your answers for comparison with Activity 2, where we'll see how OxCaml solves these issues.

+TODO: KC is building a vastly simplified OCaml 5 version of Parallel.fork_join2 so we can use the same interfaces below.

 ---

 ## Problem 1: Data Races in Parallel Tree Processing